DPDK/dpdk/doc/guides/sample_app_ug/kernel_nic_interface.rst

 .. note::

-        This application is intended as a linuxapp only.
+        This application is intended as a linux only.

 Running the kni Example Application
 -----------------------------------